 Balance sheet items related to contracts consist of accounts receivable (net) and contract liabilities on our balance sheets.
 Accounts receivable (net) is stated at net realizable value, and we utilize the allowance method to provide for doubtful accounts based on management's evaluation of the collectability of the amounts due.
 Our estimates are reviewed and revised periodically based on historical collection experience and a review of the current status of accounts receivable.
 Historically, actual write-offs for uncollectible accounts have not significantly differed from prior estimates.
-There was no allowance for doubtful accounts on accounts receivable balances as of June 30, 2021 or 2020.
+There was no allowance for doubtful accounts on accounts receivable balances as of June 30, 2022 and 2021.

-We may recognize revenue prior to billing a customer when we have satisfied or partially satisfied our performance obligations as billings to our customers may not be made until after the service period has commenced.
-As of June 30, 2021 and 2020, we do not have any contract assets.
+We may recognize revenue prior to billing a Customer when we have satisfied or partially satisfied our performance obligations as billings to our Customers may not be made until after the service period has commenced.
+As of June 30, 2022 and 2021, we do not have any contract assets.

-Contract liabilities as of each balance sheet date represents the excess of amounts billed or received as compared to amounts recognized in revenue on our statements of operations as of the end of the reporting period, and such amounts are reflected as a current liability on our balance sheets as deferred revenue.
+Contract liabilities as of each balance sheet date represent the excess of amounts billed or received as compared to amounts recognized in revenue on our statements of operations as of the end of the reporting period, and such amounts are reflected as a current liability on our balance sheets as deferred revenue.
 We generally receive payments prior to completion of the service period and our performance obligations.
 These payments are recorded as deferred revenue until the services are delivered or until our obligations are otherwise met, at which time revenue is recognized.

-Some contracts also involve annual license fees, for which upfront amounts are received from customers.
+Some contracts also involve annual license fees, for which upfront amounts are received from Customers.
 In these contracts, the license fees received in advance of the platform's launch are recorded as contract liabilities.

-The following table provides information on the changes in the balance of contract liabilities for the year ended June 30:
+The following table provides information on the changes in the balance of contract liabilities for the years ended June 30:

-2021 2020
+2022 2021

-Opening balance \$ 380,000 \$ -
+Opening balance \$ 333,200 \$ 380,000

-Billings 627,780 439,749
+Billings 706,473 627,780

-Less revenue recognized from continuing operations (net of cancellations): (674,580) (59,749)
+Less revenue recognized from continuing operations (697,001) (674,580)

-Closing balance \$ 333,200 \$ 380,000
+Closing balance \$ 342,672 \$ 333,200